shaneapowell/upytz/README.md

 - A **utzlist** Object with some pre-defined American TimeZone definitions.

 # Limitation
 - Epoch!
 This library relies on the system `time` library.
 Due to that fact, calculating timezone specific values before teh system Epoch (2000 for upy, 1970 for unix) fails.
+If you are having calculation and generation issues around jan 2000, that'll be the reason.
+- Year.
+These 32 bit devices can't calculate the `time` value for years above somewhere around 2060.

 # Installation
 ## MIP